andrewsali/Rlibcmaes/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 3 NOTES:

-* checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-  Namespace in Imports field not imported from: 'R6'

-  R6 is a build-time dependency.
+	Maintainer: ‘Andras Sali <andras.sali@alphacruncher.com>’
+	New submission

+* checking installed package size ...
+NOTE installed size is 93.6Mb sub-directories of 1Mb or more: libs  93.4Mb

+* checking compiled code ...
+NOTE
+	File ‘Rlibcmaes/libs/Rlibcmaes.so’:
+  	Found ‘rand’, possibly from ‘rand’ (C)
+    	Object: ‘cmasolutions.o’

+	Compiled code should not call entry points which might terminate R nor write to stdout/stderr instead of to the console, nor the system RNG.

+This is due to the libcmaes using the Random() method from the Eigen library (referenced from RcppEigen)